Adam42/pull-tabs/index.md

 ## Pull Tabs!

 Pull Tabs is a browser extension designed to perform actions on tabs either in bulk or on a per-tab basis.
-Currently available in the [Google Chrome Web Store](https://chrome.google.com/webstore/detail/pull-tabs/bimplhlpceccnolgbbedbiedkecophnn) with a version for Mozilla Firefox's Extension store in progress.
+Currently available in the [Google Chrome Web Store](https://chrome.google.com/webstore/detail/pull-tabs/bimplhlpceccnolgbbedbiedkecophnn) and as a [Mozilla Firefox Extension](https://addons.mozilla.org/en-US/firefox/addon/pull-tabs/).

 ### Setup